 Atmospheric and Environmental Research (AER) has a long and proud history built around the relentless pursuit of scientific knowledge to minimize environmental risk and discover more about our planet and its systems.
 The company was founded in 1977 by the husband-and-wife team of Cecilia and Dr. Nien Dak Sze, with a singular focus: to become a world-class research and development organization in atmospheric and environmental research that offers commercial contract services to rival those of academic research labs.

-Capitalizing on Dr. Sze’s doctoral thesis on the photochemistry of the atmosphere of Venus, AER received its first research grant in 1977 to work on an analogous photochemical model for our own planet, focusing on the stratospheric ozone depletion problem.
+Capitalizing on Dr. Sze’s doctoral thesis on the photochemistry of the atmosphere of Venus, AER received its first research grant in 1977 to work on an analogous photochemical model for our own planet, concentrating on the stratospheric ozone depletion problem.
 Dr. Sze’s discoveries ultimately led to the global shift away from chlorofluorocarbons (CFCs) and other harmful pollutants and toward prevention of further depletion of the ozone layer.

 AER’s demonstrated expertise was recognized in 1993, when the American Meteorological Society (AMS) presented the company with an award for its “commitment to excellence, service to the public and notable contributions to atmospheric sciences.”